Humans Through Alien Eyes

 - In the novel Mass Effect: Revelation, a batarian businessman spends a good paragraph describing all the aspects of humans that he hates and how strange they look compared with his own species.
 The main reason for the latter is that to batarians everyone with less than four eyes looks stupid and unsophisticated - presumably because they are unable to form expressions that the batarians would recognize as cultured.

 - The turians in general take duty very seriously.
 Conscription on their homeworld, marking the beginning of adulthood as well as citizenship is mandatory for all turians between the ages of 15 and 30.
 Those who choose to leave active military service at the end of this term, nonetheless remain as part of the reserve forces and can be called to action at anytime.
 When the Alliance liberates Shanxi from turian occupation, the turians are surprised that a species that hasn't even expanded enough to have made any previous first-contact is able to turn them back at all.
 When the First Contact War is settled diplomatically and things cool off a little, the turians are more surprised to learn that only 3% of eligible humans of military age, actually choose to serve in the Alliance.
 Since there is no such thing as a turian civilian, they regard bombarding houses from orbit to flush out defenders as a legitimate tactic and can't understand why humans regard the Shanxi invasion as unnecessarily brutal.

 - Shepard can also ask Grunt if any of the tank imprints he's received deal with humans.
 The krogan's response is that humans are physically frail compared to krogans, and that he only needs to penetrate a blade a krogan finger's depth to sever a human's spine.
-He next states that everybody is physically frail compared to the krogan, and humans are on the tougher end of the scale.
+He next states that everybody is physically frail compared to the krogan, and humans are on the weaker end of the scale.